2023 Panamanian protests: Mulino's government

-The CSS's director, Dino Mon, on March 16, 2025, proposed the use of income from the mine to finance the pension funds of the country.
+The CSS's director, Dino Mon, on March 16, 2025, proposed the use of income from the mine to finance the pension funds of the country, amid public opposition to restart the mine.
+This had been proposed earlier by former president Laurentino Cortizo in 2023 during the protests.

 On March 23, 2025, the minister of the environment stated there have been findings at the mine site that could incur fines.

 On April 24, 2025, Mulino stated the mine would be exploited (reopened) without a contract, opting for the framework of an association, in order to bypass the National Assembly who he said is unwilling to approve such a contract.
 According to lawyer Juan Ramón Sevillano, who presented an unconstitutionality lawsuit against contract law 406 for the mine, although the panamanian constitution does not explicitly ban mining, the ruling of the supreme court against law 406 deemed mining to be incompatible with the panamanian constitution.
 Mulino cited again the 5% loss of GDP caused by the mine's closure.
 In a podcast, he stated that he was answering to the country and not to a small group of people, mentioning there were large swaths of people who were left without a job.

 According to Panama's mining chamber and Roderick Gutiérrez, its president, over 54,000 indirect jobs were lost.
 This is higher than published in a non public study by Indesa which mentioned over 40,000 jobs, which in turn is higher than the figure of 35,000 reported earlier.
 According to an earnings call First Quantum had laid off 4,000 employees.
 According to First Quantum, the company had around 68000 employees.
 Panama as of 2024 is estimated to have 4.5 million people.

+A report published by Panamanian newspaper La Prensa argues entities with relationships to First Quantum Minerals, majority owner of the Cobre mine, Panama, have engaged in coordinated astroturfing-like campaigns in order to shift public opinion in favor of restarting mining activities, against popular public opinion.
+When the company's local PR manager was confronted about it, she did not directly address the campaign and defended their intent.